 This new approach demands a broader focus, in which particular importance is given to the health of the general population and to preventive healthcare, as well as to integral attention and continuity of care.

-Value based healthcare systems seek to achieve optimum balance between high quality of care, high quality of life and sustainable costs.
+Value-based healthcare systems seek to achieve an optimum balance between high quality of care, high quality of life and sustainable costs.
 The main benefits are:

 This uncertainty highlights the need to continue to innovate and to establish clear measuring criteria for the quality and the real cost of medical assistance.
 In other words, the standardization of metrics is key in order to be able to compare the results obtained for each patient, independent from the hospital or service they are assigned to.